Elizabeth (Lizzie) Bertrand, R.D.N.

 Foods that boost memory

-Diets rich in fruits, vegetables, whole grains and legumes, fish, healthier fats and herbs or seeds boost the brain's memory functioning.
+Diets rich in fruits, vegetables, whole grains and legumes, fish, healthier fats, and herbs or seeds boost the brain's memory functioning.
 Here's more about these powerhouse foods:

-- Berries are antioxidant powerhouses that can protect the brain from oxidative damage, preventing premature aging and memory-impairing dementia.
-Blueberries are a particularly rich source of anthocyanin and other flavonoids that may improve brain function.
+- Berries are high in antioxidants that can protect the brain from oxidative damage, and prevent premature aging and memory-impairing dementia.
+Blueberries are a rich source of anthocyanin and other flavonoids that may improve brain function.

 - Grapes are full of resveratrol, a memory-boosting compound.
-Concord grapes are rich in polyphenols, a brain-accessing antioxidant.
+Concord grapes are rich in polyphenols, which have the potential to promote brain function.

-- Watermelon has a high concentration of lycopene, which is another powerful antioxidant.
-It’s also a good source of pure water, which is beneficial to brain health, as even a mild case of dehydration can reduce mental energy, impairing memory.
+- Watermelon has a high concentration of lycopene, another powerful antioxidant.
+Watermelon also is a good source of pure water, which benefits brain health.
+Even a mild case of dehydration can reduce mental energy and impair memory.

-- Avocado is a fruit rich in monounsaturated fat, which improves memory function by helping improve blood cholesterol levels when consumed in moderation in place of saturated fats.
+- Avocados are a fruit rich in monounsaturated fat, which improves memory function by helping improve blood cholesterol levels when eaten in moderation in place of saturated fats.

-- Beets are rich in nitrates, which are natural compounds that can dilate blood vessels to allow more oxygenated blood to reach the brain.
+- Beets are rich in nitrates, a natural compound that can dilate blood vessels, allowing more oxygenated blood to reach the brain.

 Whole grains and legumes

-- Cracked wheat, whole-grain couscous, chickpeas and lentils are examples of complex carbohydrates.
-Since brain cells run on glucose derived from carbohydrates and don't store excess, they need a steady supply of glucose.
-Complex carbohydrates are a preferred brain food, as they provide a slow, sustained supply of glucose.
-They take longer to metabolize and also are high in folate, the memory-boosting B vitamin.
+- Cracked wheat, whole-grain couscous, chickpeas, oats, sweet potatoes and black beans are examples of complex carbohydrates.
+Since brain cells run on glucose derived from carbohydrates and don't store excess glucose, they need a steady supply of it.
+Complex carbohydrates are a preferred brain food, providing a slow, sustained supply of glucose.
+They take longer to metabolize and are high in folate, the memory-boosting B vitamin.

-- Fatty fish, such as salmon, trout, mackerel, herring, sardines, pilchards and kippers, are rich in heart-healthy omega-3 fatty acids.
+- Fatty fishes, such as salmon, trout, mackerel, herring, sardines, pilchards and kippers, are rich in heart-healthy omega-3 fatty acids.
 These have been shown to improve memory when eaten one to two times per week.
-It’s best to eat these in moderation, as fish consumption can increase cholesterol.
+Omega-3 fatty acids don't affect low-density lipoprotein (LDL) cholesterol and can lower triglycerides.

-- Shellfish and crustaceans, such as oysters, mussels, clams, crayfish, shrimp and lobster, are good sources of vitamin B-12, a nutrient involved in preventing memory loss.
-These tend to be high in cholesterol, so moderation is important.
+- Shellfish and crustaceans, such as oysters, mussels, clams, crayfish, shrimp and lobster, are good sources of vitamin B12, a nutrient involved in preventing memory loss.

-- Olive oil provides monounsaturated fat, which can help reduce LDL cholesterol levels when used in place of saturated or transfat.
-Extra-virgin is the least processed oil containing the highest levels of protective antioxidant compounds.
+- Olive oil provides monounsaturated fat, which can help reduce LDL cholesterol levels when used in place of saturated or trans fat.
+Extra-virgin olive oil is the least processed type with the highest protective antioxidant compound levels.

-- Nuts, like the walnut, are a source of omega-3 fatty acids, which lowers triglycerides, improves vascular health, helps moderate blood pressure and decreases blood clotting.
+- Nuts, such as walnuts, are a source of omega-3 fatty acids, which lower triglycerides, improve vascular health, help moderate blood pressure and decrease blood clotting.

 Herbs or seeds

-- Cocoa seeds are a rich source of flavonoid antioxidants, which are especially important in preventing damage from LDL cholesterol and protecting arterial lining, as well as preventing blood clots.
+- Cocoa seeds are a rich source of flavonoid antioxidants, which are especially important in preventing damage from LDL cholesterol, protecting arterial lining and preventing blood clots.
 Cocoa also contains arginine, a compound that increases blood vessel dilation.
-A recent study conducted by researchers from Harvard Medical School found that seniors who drank two cups of cocoa daily for a month had improved blood flow to the brain and performed better on memory tests.

 - Rosemary and mint are in the same herb family.
 Rosemary has been shown to increase blood flow to the brain, improving concentration and memory.
 Peppermint aroma has been found to enhance memory.